A Certificate in Community Faith Formation

 JCSTS is an historically Black theological seminary whose mission is to advance communities of faith, justice and compassion through innovation in theological education.

-The inaugural cohort of fifteen Learning Partners will begin in March 2023 and finish in late November 2023.
+The inaugural cohort of fifteen Learning Partners will begin on September 12th, 2023 and finish with an online Certificate Ceremony on June 23rd, 2024.
 The cohort will meet by zoom on Tuesday evenings for 2 and a half hours beginning at 7 pm eastern time.

 Where other platforms describe their participants as "students" JCSTS has transitioned to the participant designation of "Learning Partners", which is the intentional description of those pursuing a competency-based learning experience with JCSTS.
 Lead Change is a cohort-based, facilitated, learning experience comprised of a Cohort Facilitator and Learning Partners: